slightlyoff/suchi.js/README.md

     treatGCFAsLagging: true, // Detect IE with GCF installed as lagging
     // NOTIMPLEMENTED
     onlagging: function() {
-      // Callback that's fired when Suchi detects as },
+      // Callback that's fired when Suchi finds the current browser is wanting },
+    // NOTIMPLEMENTED
+    onload: function() {
+      // Called when suchi.js loads and finishes processing options.
+    },

     //